What is Emergency Medical Evacuation Insurance and Why do Expats Need it?

 - gives you and your family peace of mind

 Talk to us about making sure you have the right level of emergency medical evacuation insurance to suit you and your family.
-Get a quote >
+We have been added to the medical repatriation companies on GOV.UK list by the Foreign, Commonwealth & Development Office.

 Does medical evacuation cover come with travel insurance?